How to Grow Carrots: The Complete Guide

 • Water well, label, and set into a sunny position.

-• Keep everything moist because, unlike those that are in the ground, carrots in containers will be entirely dependent on you for all their needs.
+• Keep everything moist because, unlike carrots in the ground, carrots in containers will be entirely dependent on you for all their needs.

-• Thin the seedlings to a couple of inches apart once they’re up.
-Then harvest once they’ve reached finger size.
+• Once the seedlings are up, thin them to a couple of inches apart.
+Then harvest them once they’ve reached finger size.

 Check out this video to learn how to plant carrots in the ground and in containers!